 - Theophylline, a serotonin-norepinephrine reuptake inhibitor

-If GERD is severe and unresponsive to medical treatment, a surgical intervention known as fundoplication may be needed.
+If GERD is severe and unresponsive to medical treatment, a person may need a surgical intervention known as fundoplication.

 - improving posture, for instance, sitting up straighter